AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 2.6 Select instance size
 --------------------------

-Leave the `Controller Size` at `t2.large` and keep the `IAM role creation` at "New" unless you have already created the Aviatrix IAM roles.
+Set the `Controller Size` to `t3.large` and keep the `IAM role creation` at "New" unless you have already created the Aviatrix IAM roles.

 2.7 Click `Next`
 ------------------